Courses

 Concentrations

-UConn Online and FLEX MBA students may choose any one of our seven concentrations:
+UConn Online and Flex MBA students may choose any one of our seven concentrations:

 The 42-credit Executive MBA is delivered with a comprehensive, fixed plan of study, running on scheduled weekends for over 20 months.
 Executive MBA students may return to UConn post-graduation to complete a graduate certificate in a specialized topic of their choosing, at no extra cost.
 A list of business graduate certificates can be found here.